vantage-sh/docs.vantage.sh/docs/partners.md

 ## Create Resources in a Managed Account

-When you are logged in to a customer’s Managed Account, you can create Vantage resources, like Cost Reports, Virtual Tags, etc. For any resources, such as a Cost Report, that a management account user creates in a customer’s account, the **Created By** field displays the name **Manager User**.
+When you are logged in to a customer’s Managed Account, you can create Vantage resources, like Cost Reports, Virtual Tags, etc. For any resources, such as a Cost Report, that a Management Account user creates in a customer’s account, the **Created By** field displays the name **Manager User**.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="Resource in a customer's account with the Manager User as the creator" width="100%" src="/img/partners/created-by.png" />